Deep Dive

 Challenge #5: Ever-Changing Website Structures

+Oh, this one's my favorite.
 You spend a week building the perfect scraper.
-Your CSS selectors are pristine.
+Your CSS selectors are beautiful.
 Your parsing logic is bulletproof.
-It works beautifully!
-For two weeks.
-Then the site redesigns their HTML, and your scraper returns nothing but errors.
+You're a genius.
+It works perfectly!
+For exactly two weeks.
+Then the site does a minor update, changes one class name, and suddenly your scraper is returning nothing but errors.

 AI to the Rescue

-This is where ScrapingBot's AI extraction really shines.
-Instead of writing brittle CSS selectors, you just tell the AI what data you want in plain English:
+This is where AI actually becomes useful (for once).
+Instead of writing fragile CSS selectors that break when the wind blows, you just tell the AI what you want in plain English and let it figure out where to find it:

 # AI extraction - works even when HTML changes